Stradview

 Stradwin files.
 This page contains information on the native file format for storing data and parameter information, which is as used by Stradwin.
 It also contains details of the coordinate system used to define the 3D location of the data.

-Stradwin was originally written by Graham Treece, Andrew Gee and Richard Prager (stradwin-info@eng.cam.ac.uk) of the Medical Imaging group at the Department of Engineering, University of Cambridge, UK.
-Most of the development of Stradwin, and the creation of Stradview, was by Graham Treece.
-We are always keen to hear about use of the system at other institutions.
-If you find Stradview useful or would like to suggest improvements, please let us know.
-If you use it for your research, please cite the appropriate paper.
+Stradview was developed from Stradwin, which was originally written by Graham Treece, Andrew Gee and Richard Prager (stradwin-info@eng.cam.ac.uk) of the Medical Imaging group at the Department of Engineering, University of Cambridge, UK.
+Most of the development of Stradwin, and all of the creation of Stradview, was by Graham Treece.
+I am always keen to hear about use of the system at other institutions.
+If you find Stradview useful or would like to suggest improvements, please let me know.
+If you are using it commercially, please see the licensing details, and if you use it for your research, please cite the appropriate paper.